kaaryasthan/kaaryasthan/README.md

 ## Key Features

-- All API end points except login & registraion requires authentication.
-(Note: This makes it not useful for open source projects with public issues.
+- All URLs will require require authentication except login & registration.
+(Note: This makes it unsuitable for open source projects with public issues.
 Only private projects can be hosted using Kaaryasthan)
 - Threaded discussions.
 Discussions can be added under items.